frontity/docs/docs/guides/setting-url-wordpress-source-data..md

 Some other Frontity projects will use a free wordpress.com installation with URL's pointing to subdomains of wordpress.com like for example  `https://frontitytest.wordpress.com/`

-The recommended way for setting this URL is also through the `state.source,url`
+The recommended way for setting this URL is also through the `state.source.url`

 ```javascript
 // frontity.settings.js